-Typhoid FeverExclude until approval to return has been given by the GP.Viral hepatitis:Exclude until a Medical Certificate of recovery is produced.Worms (intestinal)Exclude until there has not been a loose bowel motion for 24 hours
+Typhoid Fever Viral hepatitis: Exclude until approval to return has been given by the GP.
+Exclude until a Medical Certificate of recovery is produced.
+Exclude the child for 5 days after starting antibiotic treatment.

+Worms (intestinal) Exclude if diarrhoea present.